someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 -Then press "ctrl + c", you should see "active (running)" in green text.

--Right click on the link and open in a new tab: http://167.114.55.93, to check for apache2 home page
+-Right click on the link and open in a new tab: http://167.114.55.93 to check for apache2 home page.

 ## Step 2 - mySQL install